namesys-eth/ipns-eth-resources/docs/README.md

 ```

 ### b) Keyname
-`keyname` is a identifier for an IPNS key, such that
+`keyname` is an identifier for an IPNS key, such that

 ```js
 let keyname = 'keyname'